Dema00/Mastermind-sol/README.md

 ## Compile, Deploy, Use
 Compile using `npx hardhat compile` the files in **/contracts**, this generate two files per compiled contract: an artifact(.json) and a debug file(.dbg.json).
 Can be used `npx hardhat clean` to clear the cache and to delete the artifact.
 Deployments are defined through Ignition Modules, these are abstraction to describe a deployment.
-Before launch the ignition script `npx hardhat ignition deploy ./ignition/modules/Lock.ts --network <net-name>` make sure your local node is running.
+Before launch the ignition script `npx hardhat ignition deploy ./ignition/modules/<Contract-name>.ts --network <net-name>` make sure your local node is running.
 If you're using localhost Hardhat Network, you can start it by running `npx hardhat node`.
 _____________________________________________________________
-OPPURE FUNZIONA ANCHE
+DEPLOING ALSO WORKS AS
-Before launch the deployment script `npx hardhat run scripts/deploy.js --network <net-name>` make sure your local node is running.
+launch the deployment script `npx hardhat run scripts/deploy.js --network <net-name>` make sure your local node is running.
 If you're using localhost Hardhat Network, you can start it by running `npx hardhat node`.
 _____________________________________________________________
 {The command you should use depends on what you want to do.
 If you want to deploy your contracts, use `npx hardhat deploy`.
-If you want to run a specific script, use `npx hardhat run <script>` or `npx hardhat ignition deploy <ignition>`.}
+If you want to run a specific script, use `npx hardhat run <script>` or (deploy/ignite) `npx hardhat ignition deploy <ignition>`.}
+Can manually interact with the contract using `npx hardat console --network <net-name>`.